boytchev/disfigure/docs/userguide.md

 # Body posture

 The posture of a figure is defined by a setting the rotation properties of body parts.
 The order of rotations is important, i.e. changing the order of rotations produce different result.
 The next example applies bending 45&deg;, turning 90&deg; and tilting 60&deg; of three figures.
-As the order of rotations is different for each figure, the final position is also different ([live example](example-order.html)):
+As the order of rotations is different for each figure, the final position is also different ([see it](example-order.html)):

 ``` javascript
 man.torso.bend += 45;